User Community Service Desk Downloads

 • Other inputs like search queries in services or conditional exports.

-The parameter is set to true by default to deliver consistent processing of empty strings on all databases and prevent redundant overprocessing of input records with empty elements.
+By default, the parameter is set to true to ensure consistent processing of empty strings on all databases and prevent redundant overprocessing of input records with empty elements.

 nme.model.source_id.length